CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 #### Test Debugging

 1. Use the following steps to test the system be creating a new flow (alternatively, if you already have Cortex Innovation flows which are compatible with this version, feel free to import them, configure Studio Authorisation for them and check that they can be debugged, published and executed).
-1. Click on the Flows charm, then the + button and click "Group" to open a dialog.
+1. Click on the `Flows` charm, then the `+` button and click `Group` to open a dialog.
-1. Enter a name for the group, configure the Permission Groups and click OK to create the group.
+1. Enter a name for the group, configure the `Permission Groups` and click `OK` to create the group.
 1. Click on the group to open it (refresh the page if it does not appear).
-1. Inside the group, click the + button again and click on "Flow (Innovation)" to open a dialog.
-If the menu item is not present, it means that the "FeatureFlags" in the "parameters.xml" file was not set properly when installing Cortex Gateway.
+1. Inside the group, click the `+` button again and click on `Flow (Innovation)` to open a dialog.
+If the menu item is not present, it means that the `FeatureFlags` in the "parameters.xml" file was not set properly when installing Gateway.
 See [Troubleshooting][Troubleshooting No Innovation] for more information.
-1. Enter a name for the flow, configure the Permission Groups and click OK to create the flow.
+1. Enter a name for the flow, configure the `Permission Groups` and click `OK` to create the flow.
 1. The flow should be displayed with a start flow block and end flow block.
 A list of block palettes should be displayed down the left hand side:
     {{< figure class="no-float" src="/images/New Innovation Flow View.PNG" title="New Flow - Number of palettes may differ" >}}
     If the blocks in the flow do not display or the palettes are not visible, see [Troubleshooting][Troubleshooting No Blocks] for more information.
-1. Add a "Set Variable" block and connect it between the start and end blocks.
+1. Add a `Set Variable` block and connect it between the start and end blocks.
-1. Click the "Set Variable" block to open the Property Editor.
-Set the "Value" property to `DateTime.Now`.
-Type `Output` into the "Variable" property and click "Create Variable".
+1. Click the `Set Variable` block to open the Property Editor.
+Set the `Value` property to `DateTime.Now`.
+Type `Output` into the `Variable` property and click `Create Variable`.
-1. In the Variable Editor, set "Is Output Variable?" to `true` for the new "Output" variable.
+1. In the Variable Editor, set `Is Output Variable?` to `true` for the new "Output" variable.
 1. Set a breakpoint on the end block and start the flow.
-An execution token should appear, the Output variable should show the current time.
+An execution token should appear, the `Output` variable should show the current time.
 If the token does not appear, try refreshing the page.
 1. Continue or stop the execution.
 1. Commit the flow.

 #### Test Publishing and Executing production flows

-1. Log into Cortex Gateway with a user that has the "Administrator" role.
+1. Log into Cortex Gateway with a user that has the `Administrator` role.
-1. Click on the "Settings" charm, then "Packages".
+1. Click on the `Settings` charm, then `Packages`.
-1. Click "Add Package Definition".
+1. Click `Add Package Definition`.
 Enter a package name and select the new flow to add to the package.
-Click "Save" to add the new package.
+Click `Save` to add the new package.
 1. Click "Publish".
 A success message should appear.
-If it doesn't it means that either one or more of the "Service Fabric x" values in the "parameters.xml" file was not set properly when installing Cortex Gateway, or the HA Services aren't healthy.
+If it doesn't it means that either one or more of the `Service Fabric x` values in the `parameters.xml` file was not set properly when installing Cortex Gateway, or the HA Services aren't healthy.
 See [Troubleshooting][Troubleshooting No Publish] for more information.
 1. Open an HTTP client, such as Postman.
 Make a request with the following format:
     | Property      | Value                                                                               |
     |---------------|-------------------------------------------------------------------------------------|